 A similar scenario figures to play out in China, perhaps even more dramatically so.
 China’s “official” gold hoard of 1,823 tons as of August 2016 gives it the world’s sixth biggest gold reserve.
 Yet relative to the size of China’s economy and currency supply, its gold stash doesn’t amount to much – just 2.3% of total monetary reserves.

 Chinese leaders aim to be regionally dominant.
-In order to secure that position they are moving to own and control greater shares of the gold market.
+To secure that position they are moving to own and control greater shares of the gold market.
 The recently opened Shanghai Gold Exchange gives China a direct mechanism for controlling the physical gold market in Asia.

 It’s a way for China to take at least some control away from Western governments and banks that have traditionally dominated the gold trade out of London and New York.